Big Maths Characters and Phrases

 Speedy Col has a lot of energy!
 She likes to do everything quickly.
 It’s not just about being fast though, she’s careful too and is really good at Column Methods.
 Speedy Col likes everything done properly and is motivated to get the right result!

-Big Maths Terminology
+Big Maths Phrases

 Smile Multiplication